danielgospodinow/danielgospodinow.com/content/interests.md

 For the future, I've been considering some teaching opportunities in academies like Telerik or SoftUni and also in online learning platforms like Udemy, Coursera, etc.

 Currently, I publish tech articles at my blog on Medium.
-I've also considered starting my own YouTube channel for tech tutorials.
+I've also started my own [YouTube channel](https://www.youtube.com/channel/UC9snRirfnj3YBwbIu8UgqzQ) for tech tutorials.

 &nbsp;